msolli/proletarian/README.md

 responsibility to handle interrupts.

-Most of the time, if you have jobs that run quickly (less than a few seconds), you can simply ignore interrupts.
+Most of the time, if you have jobs that run quickly (less than a few seconds), you can ignore interrupts.
 Your job will finish, and the worker thread will not pick up any more jobs.

 On the other hand, if your job takes a long time to finish, you should handle interrupts one of two ways: